akshaybhadange/legendarytodo/README.md

-# Getting Started with Create React App
+# Getting Started with Legendary Todo App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This Project is for learing reactjs

 ## Available Scripts